Rural Homes

 Requiring Professional Work

-Certain situations require professional intervention.
+Certain situations need professional intervention.

 Listed buildings may require consent for any works.
 Structural concerns including cracks, movement, and subsidence need expert assessment.
 Dry rot or significant wet rot requires specialist treatment.
 Serious woodworm infestation in structural timbers needs professional diagnosis and treatment.